 - Women are best suited to be mothers and keepers of the home.

-- Women are emotional whereas men are logical.
+- Women are emotional and men are logical.

-- Women should be discouraged from going to college because this makes it less likely that the woman will be a good mother and a good keeper of the home.
+- Women should be discouraged from going to college because graduating from college makes it less likely that a woman will be a good mother and keeper of the home.

 - If a woman is insistent on going to college and refuses to marry the nice boy who sits behind her in church, then she should go to a Christian college.
-Her choices?
+Her career choices?
 Pastor’s wife, single missionary, Christian school teacher.

-- Women are not suited to intellectual endeavors.
+- Women are not suited for intellectual endeavors.

-- Women should not be involved in making decisions.
+- Women should not be involved in making major decisions.
 The decision maker in the home is the husband.
-The decision makers in the Church are the men.
-Government is reserved for men.
+The decision makers in the church are the men and political office is reserved for men.

-The viewpoints above showed up in sermon after sermon.
-Is it any wonder so many Fundamentalist/Evangelical marriages are dysfunctional?
-That women schooled in such an environment have difficultly functioning in the real world?
+The above social strictures showed up in uncounted sermons.
+Is it any wonder so many Evangelical marriages are dysfunctional; that women schooled in such an environment have difficultly functioning in the real world?

 Is marriage really a partnership when only one partner decides everything?
-Certainly we each have our strengths, our weaknesses.
+Certainly, we each have strengths and weaknesses.
 I am not about to enter my wife’s kitchen.
 First, we will all starve.
-Second she is a far better cook than I will ever be in ten lifetimes.
-I pay the bills.
-I write the checks.
-I manage the money.
-Thanks to my business background, I am good at handling money, bills, and debt and I am able to analyze numbers on the fly. (it is called Gerencser math in the family) So, I do what I am good at and so does Polly.
+Second, she is a far better cook than I will ever be in ten lifetimes.
+On the other hand, I pay the bills, write the checks, and manage the money.
+Thanks to my business background, I am good at handling money, bills, and debt and I am able to analyze numbers on the fly.
+So, I do what I am good at and so does Polly.
 Our marriage is a partnership of equals, each doing those things that best serve the partnership. (on a funnier note, she’d rather mow the grass and I’d rather clean the house)

-You judge.
-Does what follows seem so superior to you?
+You be the judge.
+Does what follows seem superior to you?